 A quick Google search will reveal the long-term effects of vitamin and mineral deficiency.
-Consider that insufficient calcium intake alone is associated with a long list of medical disorders, including osteoporosis, osteoarthritis, cardiovascular disease, colon cancer, diabetes and obesity.
+Consider that insufficient calcium intake alone is associated with a long list of medical disorders, affecting our bone health, heart and influencing weight gain.

 But the question is, why is your diet not delivering enough nutrients?
 For the answer to that, you have to look beyond your own kitchen and consider the bigger picture.

 "Getting your nutrition from only conventionally grown food fails to provide your body with all the nutrients it needs to operate disease free," says Graeme.
 "Modern farming methods deplete the soil of minerals without replacing them.
 All vegetables need minerals, and if the soil isn't replenished with a mineral-rich fertiliser, then the plants, as well as the farm animals that feed off them, become imbalanced."

 Long-term food storage, processing and the addition of preservatives also degrades the nutrient content of food.
 One solution would be to only eat fresh, organic food, which contains 30% more minerals and 80% more antioxidants than conventionally grown food, but for many, this is not practical, or financially possible.

 What's more, to obtain optimum levels of calcium, magnesium and potassium, you'd need to eat five servings of fresh, organic vegetables a day, along with whole grains, nuts and seeds.
 "That is quadrupling the amounts of vegetables and seeds eaten on average," says Graeme.
 "Who could really do that in their health quest?
 It's possible, but not likely."